Monthly Azure credit for Visual Studio subscribers

 Great for individual dev/test workloads.Activate your monthly Azure credit

-Active subscribers get the following credit each month:
+Active subscribers receive the following credit each month:

 Visual Studio Professional – annual